The History of Whoo

 Main Ingredients

-In Chinese medical classic Zhubingyuanhoulun (제병원후론, 諸病源候論) by Chao Yuanfang, Pigment Darkening (흑화, 黑化) was described as a disease caused by weakened immunity (“weakened Qi and Blood”) and the consequent attack of Pathological Wind (풍사, 風邪)8.
+In the Chinese medical classic *Zhubingyuanhoulun* (제병원후론, 諸病源候論) by Chao Yuanfang, Pigment Darkening (흑화, 黑化) is described as a condition caused by weakened immunity (“weakened Qi and Blood”), which allows for the invasion of Pathological Wind (풍사, 風邪)8.
+Essentially, this means that skin pigmentation is influenced by both internal factors (compromised immunity), and external factors (Pathological Wind).

-To understand the effects of Pathological Wind, first it’s important to understand the meaning of the “6 Pernicious Influences“.
+To understand the effects of Pathological Wind, it is essential to first understand the concept of the “Six Pernicious Influences.”

 “Wind, cold, summer-heat, damp, dryness, and fire are the six climatic factors which correspond to normal seasonal changes.
 Normally, they are known as the “Six Qi.” (…).
 The Six Qi normally will not cause diseases.
 However, if and when the Six Qi become abnormal or excessive, as happens in abrupt changes in environmental conditions, and if the body’s resistance is too weak to adapt to these variations, the Six Qi may become the six excesses: pathogenic factors that cause diseases6.”